lino-framework/book/docs/specs/accounts.rst

-The :mod:`lino_xl.lib.accounts` plugin defines the "static" part of accounting stuff.
-It adds a list of **common accounts** and two database models.
+The :mod:`lino_xl.lib.accounts` plugin defines the "static" part of accounting stuff: it adds an account chart (consisting of accounts and account groups) to your application.

 Table of contents: